 Our success comes down to one thing: our skilled and talented people.
 We know that having the right skills in a fast-changing digital world is essential.
 Our Skills to Succeed initiative advances employment and entrepreneurship opportunities for individuals around the globe by partnering with an eco-system of non-profit organisations.

 This program leverages digital innovation to drive impact at scale and help close employment gaps.
 To date, more than 1.7 million people globally have been equipped with skills that have secured them a job or start a business.
 Our partnerships for Skills to Succeed share common aims: to help equip people with the skills and confidence they need to find sustainable employment or to start and grow a business.Read our Skills to Succeed stories

-Demand-led skilling: Equip more than 3 million people with the skills to get a job or build a business
+Equip more than 3 million people with the skills they need to secure a job or build a business.

 Continuously improve how we transition people from skills development into work—with measurable outcomes.